jpdery/moobile-core-doc/Source/Component/Component.md

 ### removeFromParent(destroy) {#removeFromParent}

-Removes this component from its parent component.
+Removes this component from its parent.

 #### Parameters: